StrachNaWroble/first-little-project-js/README.md

-# first-little-project-js
-first try to code something in java script
+It is my first try to write something in java script, so it's gonna be shitty.
+But this time I decided to start showing myself the progress, which I guess will also be a great motivation.
+Woooho the vacation started, and this year I am not gonna waste it, at least not entirely.